 - Community Service

 Community service is a key component of the Kashim Ibrahim Fellows Programme.
 Fellows have a strong legacy of service to their communities and participate in community service projects throughout their year in Kaduna Metropolis.
-Fellows will be expected to pursue projects to assist the urban poor with solid waste management and recycling system, volunteer teaching, mentoring secondary school students, assisting Nigerian Legion members, or participating in the clean-up of local schools.
+Fellows will be expected to pursue projects to assist the urban poor with solid waste management and recycling systems, volunteer teaching, mentoring secondary school students, assisting Nigerian Legion members, or participating in the clean-up of local schools.

 Perhaps the most enriching component of the programme is class fellowship, which often results in enduring friendships and collaborative ventures.
 Alumni will convene at yearly meetings in Kaduna hosted by the Governor, to eagerly welcome new Fellows into what we hope would be one of the most prestigious networks of professionals and leaders in the state and our nation.